What is bed rotting, and is the trend ruining your mattress? The experts weigh in

 (Image credit: Future PLC/Lizzie Orme)

-'A mattress will understandably become worn or damaged over time as factors like weight, pressure points, and sleep positions take a toll night after night.'
-Now add sitting positions to the equation too.
+'A mattress will understandably become worn or damaged over time as factors like weight, pressure points, and sleep positions take a toll night after night', she says.
+And, thanks to the bed rotting trend we can now add sitting positions to the equation too!

-‘There are things you can do to prolong their lifespan like keeping it clean by changing your bedding regularly and using a mattress protector,’ says Victoria from Zinus.
-‘We also suggest rotating - instead of flipping - your mattress occasionally, this helps to distribute your weight evenly across the surface.’
+‘There are things you can do to prolong their lifespan like keeping it clean by changing your bedding regularly and using a mattress protector,’ agrees Victoria from Zinus.
+‘We also suggest rotating your mattress occasionally, as this helps to distribute your weight evenly across the surface.’

-But the bottom line is to get out of bed - it’s better both for you and your mattress.
+However, the bottom line is to not spend more time in bed than you need to to get a good nights sleep – it’s better for both you and your mattress.